treeverse/katacoda-playground/lakeFS-play/step4.md

 `lakectl branch create lakefs://my-repo@my-branch/ --source lakefs://my-repo@master`{{execute}}

-After succesfully creating a branch, you can list command to list the branches on owr repository:
+After succesfully creating a branch, you can use the list command to list the branches on owr repository:
 `lakectl branch list lakefs://my-repo`{{execute}}